Skip to main content

 ...the Soul of Wit - Short Reviews

-In between films and life I have been able to read a handful of books, but unfortunately none of them felt really great, although all of them worthwhile if you're possibly the right reader, maybe I just wasn't it, and that's fine.
+In between films and life I have been able to read only a handful of books, but unfortunately none of them felt really great, although all of them worthwhile if you're possibly the right reader, maybe I just wasn't it, and that's fine.
 Hope you enjoy the short reviews, maybe you find something that speaks to you!

 Bloody Thrilling - Latest Crime Reads